 Mr. Dinesh Changela Windfield Vs. Berkmann Wine Cellars India Pvt.
-Ltd. [CP(IB) 1420/I&BP/MB/2019]
+Ltd. [CP(IB) 1420/1&BP/MB/2019]

 The applicant had advanced an unsecured short-term interest-free loan to the CD on specific understanding that upon resignation of the applicant from the board of directors of the CD and upon a demand thereafter being made for the same, the CD would immediately repay the said loan without any demur or delay.
 On failure to repay the amount, the applicant filed an application under section 7.
-The AA noted that a debt becomes financial debt if it is disbursed against time value of money, while the amount disbursed in the instant case was not against time value of money.
-Accordingly, it dismissed the application.
+The AA noted that a debt becomes financial debt if it is disbursed against time value of money, while the amount disbursed in the application.